someonesdad1/hobbyutil/project_list.md

 Link | Description
 --- | ---
 [eng/antifreeze.pdf](eng/antifreeze.pdf) | How to calculate how much antifreeze to add to an existing partially-filled radiator to get a desired concentration.
 Also looks at the refractometer.
+[eng/flow.pdf](eng/flow.pdf) | Nomograph for pipe flow.
 [eng/eng_grid.py](eng/eng_grid.py) | This python script will generate most any linear isotropic graph paper by creating a PostScript file.
 [eng/iapws.zip](eng/iapws.zip) | Contains C++ and python code that implements the IAPWS95 equations for the thermodynamic properties of water.
-See http://www.iapws.org.
-[eng/flow.pdf](eng/flow.pdf) | Nomograph for pipe flow.
 [eng/pqs.zip](eng/pqs.zip) | Python scripts to simulate a production process that is inspected by a measurement process with a significant measurement uncertainty.

 ## Math